Koongrizzly/FrameVision/README.md

 ---

-### 🖌️ TXT → IMG (Qwen)
+### 🖌️ TXT → IMG (SD15+SDXL)
-WORK IN PROGRESS CURRENTLY OFFLINE
+WORK IN PROGRESS CURRENTLY IN BETA
 - no cloud required.
 - Prompt & negative prompt support with quick style presets.
 - Seed policies: Fixed / Random / Increment.
-- Style Builder: control **Art style**, **Shape**, and more.
+- Mutiple presets
+- Multi model selector
+  Comes with default model to work out of the box download your favorite model (juggernaut etc) and use it directly in the app
+- many settings and tweaks can be done
-- Direct preview in player, queue support included.
+- Direct preview of results in internal player, queue support coming soon

 ---

 ### 🧰 Multi Tools
 - Change speed for videos (with audio sync).
 - Resize with aspect-ratio preservation.
+- Prompt enhancer
+- Sound Lab (add/mix multiple sound sources with video)
-- Advanced Gif creator with lot's of saving options
+- Advanced Gif/animation creator
-- Extract frames to images. (one/last/all)
+- Extract frames to images. (last/all)
 - **Trim videos** with advanced preview.
 - Crop video
-- Quality/Size/convert for video & images:
+- Quality/Size/convert for video & images.
 - Add or replace audio tracks in video.
 - Multi rename tools
 ...